googleads/google-ads-php/README.md

 1. C (native): for better performance
 1. PHP (pure): to get started easily

-By default implementation of Protobuf used is C. This might not be suitable for some users who then need to use the PHP implementation instead.
+By default, the C implementation is used.
+This might not be suitable for some users who then need to use the PHP implementation instead.
 The PHP implementation is automatically installed like any other [`googleapis/gax-php`](https://github.com/googleapis/gax-php) dependency via Composer but it is only used if the C implementation is not